apache/drill/_docs/sql-reference/data-types/030-handling-different-data-types.md

       ]

-## All text mode option
+## Reading numbers of different types from JSON

-All text mode is a system option for controlling how Drill implicitly casts JSON data.
-When reading numerical values from a JSON file, Drill implicitly casts a number to the DOUBLE or BIGINT type depending on the presence or absence a decimal point.
+The `store.json.read_numbers_as_double` and `store.json.all_text_mode` system/session options control how Drill implicitly casts JSON data.
+By default, when reading numerical values from a JSON file, Drill implicitly casts a number to the DOUBLE or BIGINT type depending on the presence or absence a decimal point.
 If some numbers in a JSON map or array appear with and without a decimal point, such as 0 and 0.0, Drill throws a schema change error.
-To prevent Drill from attempting to read such data, [set all_text_mode]({{ site.baseurl }}/docs/json-data-model#handling-type-differences) to true.
-In all text mode, Drill implicitly casts JSON data to VARCHAR, which you can subsequently cast to desired types.

-Drill reads numbers without decimal point as BIGINT values by default.
+By default, Drill reads numbers without decimal point as BIGINT values by default.
 The range of BIGINT is -9223372036854775808 to 9223372036854775807.
 A BIGINT result outside this range produces an error.

-Use `all_text_mode` to select data as VARCHAR and then cast the data to a numerical type.
+To prevent Drill from attempting to read such data, set `store.json.read_numbers_as_double` or `store.json.all_text_mode` to true.
+Using `store.json.all_text_mode` set to true, Drill implicitly casts JSON data to VARCHAR.
+You need to cast the VARCHAR values to other types you want the returned data to represent.
+Using `store.json.read_numbers_as_double` set to true, Drill casts numbers in the JSON file to DOUBLE.
+You need to cast the DOUBLE to any other types of numbers, such as FLOAT and INTEGER, you want the returned data to represent.
+Using `store.json.read_numbers_as_double` typically involves less casting on your part than using `store.json.all_text_mode`.

 ## Guidelines for Using Float and Double